2026/27 AMCAS Application Guide (With Screenshots)

 • Schedule your Casper or AAMC PREview exam if required by your chosen school(s).

-• Request your schools send your official transcripts directly to AMCAS.
+• Request that your schools send your official transcripts directly to AMCAS.
 Resolve any holds due to financial or other issues as quickly as possible.

 • Download a completed copy of your primary application.

-• When requested, submit secondary applications no later than the end of July or beginning of August.
+• When requested, submit secondary applications no later than the end of July or the beginning of August.

-From September 2024 through February 2025, you may receive requests to interview at one or more programs.
+From September 2026 through February 2027, you may receive requests to interview at one or more programs.
 Most schools operate on a rolling admissions process, meaning they accept students right away who successfully complete interviews.
-Others may wait until all interviews are complete before sending acceptance letters as late as March 2025.
+Others may wait until all interviews are complete before sending acceptance letters as late as March 2027.

-How to Fill Out the AMCAS Application
+How to Fill Out Your AMCAS Application

 There are 9 AMCAS application sections: